Can't find what you want ? Click here to complete a request form and receive FREE newsletters.

-The Appendage to the Maps of the Orgenburgh Expedition No.1 and the Provinces in Siberia, No.2 as taken by the Russians in 1747.
-Very scarce 18th century map showing land to the north east of the Caspian Sea.
+Description: Very scarce 18th century map showing land to the north east of the Caspian Sea.
 Possibly from the publication Revolutions of Persia.
 Rococo style decorative cartouche.
-Condition: Folding copy, some age discolouration, old repair to bottom left border, ink inscription verso. |

 A prolific 18th century engraver of maps, including the rare Maps of the Chief Roads in England, showing the various Routes from London - 1765, smaller format county maps included.
 His best known work is the New and Accurate Maps of the Counties England and Wales.
 These small, decorative, rococo-style maps each carry a short description of of the county and the atlas was sold bound in calf for 4s, or 5s 6d with maps coloured.
 He also published several items in the Universal Magazine and The Universal Museum.